uhray/crud-mongoose/README.md

   * *skip* - skips this many records on the response
   * *page* - used for pagination.
 Indexed starting at zero.
   * *perPage* - number of records per page.
 Pagination doesn't work well without a value here.
   * *sortBy* - sortable values.
-This is is formatted like this: `firstvalue:asc,secondvalue:desc`, where the comma denotes different fields and the colon is used to show `asc` for ascending or `desc` for descending.
+This is formatted like this: `firstvalue:asc,secondvalue:desc`, where the comma denotes different fields and the colon is used to show `asc` for ascending or `desc` for descending.
 Default is ascending.
   * *fields* - a comma separated listed of fields to select.

-An example, allowing you to query all users:
+An example, allowing you to query all users with a `GET` on `/api/users`:

 ```js
 crud.entity('/users').Read()